-If you’ve ever tried to lose weight, change your eating habits or move your body more, then you’ve probably also failed at each of those tasks.
+If you’ve ever tried to lose weight, implement healthy eating changes, or move your body more, then you’ve probably also failed at each of those tasks.
 And don’t misread my tone: I say that without any judgement or expectation that you would fit back into your premenopausal clothes or only eat salads.

 Women often tell me, with mild embarrassment, that they can’t believe they are still dealing with these same healthy eating habit issues after decades of struggle.